dcmi/dctap/TAPprimer.md

 In the metadata instance data, each property has a value.
 These values can be undeclared and therefore not subject to validation, or they can be defined in the profile, which then makes possible checking of the metadata value instances for validity.

-For RDF data there are two inter-related value types: the type of the RDF object node (IRI, blank node, or literal) and the more specific type of the literal value.
+For RDF data there are two inter-related value types: the type of the RDF object node (IRI, blank node, or literal) and, if a literal value, the more specific type of the literal value.
 Both of these are optional elements of the profile.
 However, if they are not included, applications that process the instance data may assume defaults.

 **Element:** <code>valueNodetype</code>